 Bad odors from the kitchen sink disposal may not be the fault of the disposal at all.
 You may have blockage or leaks down in the sewer lines or blocked drain vents.
 Either situation causes sewer gas to be pushed the wrong direction through the drainpipes.
 The gas will rise through the water in the p-trap (you may hear a gurgling noise) and cause a terrible smell to form near your garbage disposal.
 Check other drains to see if they are also emitting a sewer odor.
 If they are, you may have a serious plumbing problem on your hands.
 Don’t hesitate to call for a professional plumber, since you’ll soon have even bigger troubles with drains around the house unless the problem is remedied.

-Please note that, aside from doing basic cleaning with vinegar and baking soda, you don’t want to try to do any more extensive work on the disposal yourself.
+Please note that, aside from doing basic cleaning with vinegar and baking soda, you don’t want to try to do any more extensive work to eliminate the garbage disposal smells without a licensed plumber.
 It takes professionals to diagnose the problem, find a solution, and make the repairs.

 Our team offers offers prompt and professional plumbing services such as garbage disposal repair, gas line installation, and water heater repair to homes in Pennsylvania.
+Are you having issues with your air conditioner compressor?
+We also provide dependable air conditioning repair, installation, and replacement services to households.
 WM Henderson provides services throughout Delaware and Chester Counties & The Main Line.
 Schedule an appointment for great kitchen plumbing.

 Comments are closed.